 The issue desk at Tawa Library is wheelchair accessible.

 A wheelchair is available at Central Library; just ask at the Information Desk by the Ground Floor entrance.

 There are disabled toilets at Tawa, Kilbirnie and Central Libraries.
 The Central library toilet is on the mezzanine floor (the toilet roll holder has been repositioned for better access for wheelchairs).

 Groups of people with other disabilities are welcome to contact the library and arrange a special library session, to share their library needs and learn how they can use the library.

 Technology for customers with disabilities:

-- Thousands of magazines and newspapers, along with dictionaries, encyclopedias and other information, are available online through our mygateway.info databases.
-You can access these from home, work or any place with an internet PC with your library card number.
+Thousands of magazines and newspapers, along with dictionaries, encyclopedias and other information, are available online through our mygateway.info databases.
+You can access these within the library or remotely with your library card number.

-- Search our catalogue, check your library card and place reserves online via the Internet from home or any Internet PC.
+Search our catalogue, check your library card and place reserves online from home or any Internet-connected device.